Park Crescent, London: History

 At an early stage, Nash proposed the construction of a "circus" (meaning a circular development), entailing another crescent to the north, but Park Square was constructed instead.

 Work on Park Crescent started in 1806, but in the difficult economic conditions of the Napoleonic Wars, the builder Charles Mayor went bankrupt after six houses had been built.
 It was completed only in 1819 to 1821.
 Famous residents in the nineteenth century included Lord Lister, who, prior to his elevation to the peerage was created a baronet, of Park Crescent in the Parish of St Marylebone in the County of Middlesex.

 The interiors of the buildings have been completely rebuilt.
 After the Second World War, Park Crescent was in poor condition (as were other Nash terraces near Regent's Park).
 The Gorell Report on the future of the Regent's Park terraces recommended that the facades of Park Crescent should be saved.
 In an example of facadism, they were restored in the 1960s, when the leases came up for renewal, and they are protected as grade I listed buildings.
 However, behind the curve of the crescent, the Crown Estate built new structures, sometimes for office rather than residential use.
-Interior features which are visible from the street, such as light fittings, have to respect the Regency design of the facade.
+As a result of the listed status of the facade, interior features which are visible from the street, such as light fittings, have to respect the Regency design of the facade.

+The complex has been fully rebuilt according to the design of Nash's original facade, replacing the 1960s restoration, which has been regarded as botched.

-In recent years the Crescent has housed institutions such as International Students House, London and the Institute of Chartered Secretaries and Administrators.
-Many houses are now converted into expensive flats.
+The Crescent has housed institutions such as International Students House, London and the Institute of Chartered Secretaries and Administrators.
+However, there has been a trend back to residential use.
+Many of the houses are now converted into expensive flats.